onox/wayland-ada/README.md

 # Ada binding to the Wayland Client library
 The Wayland binding consists of two packages:
 - Thin binding in the "Wl_Thin" package.
 It is auto-generated from wayland.xml (programming language agnostic description of the API).
 This is part is complete but untested.
+To use the thin binding in your project with "wayland_client_thin.gpr".
 - Thick binding in the "Wl" package, manually crafted and built on top of the thin binding.
   This part is under construction.
+To use the thin binding in your project with "wayland_client.gpr".

-To build all executables execute "gprbuild -P all_executables.gpr".
+To build all executables "gprbuild -P all_executables.gpr".
 Alternatively open all_executables.gpr with the GPS and then select Build -> Project -> Build All.

-Examples of how to use the Wayland Client Ada binding can be found in gpr-files that start with "example":
+Examples of how to use the Wayland Client Ada binding can be found in gpr-files that start with _example_:
 > example_6_3_connect_to_server.gpr,
 example_6_4_find_compositor_proxy.gpr